filipenascimento98/mozio-challenge/README.md

 # Mozio Challenge

-This API create, update, delete and retrieves geo information about providers and theis service areas.
+This API create, update, delete and retrieves geo information about providers and their service areas.

 # Technologies
 - [Python](https://www.python.org/)